Tampa Bay Lightning: Playoff contention and first Cup (2000–2010)

 The 2001–02 season, Tortorella's first full year behind the bench, saw some improvement.
-Martin St. Louis was having a breakout season when he broke his leg in game number 47 and was lost for the remainder of the season.
-Khabibulin recorded a shut out at the NHL All-Star Game but was not named its MVP, by all accounts due to the game's voting protocol.
-By mid-February, the Lightning were well out of playoff contention and were sinking under a rash of injuries.
-Dudley, who had guaranteed a playoff berth before the season, was fired and replaced by his assistant, Jay Feaster.
-Still the Lightning showed some signs of life, earning more than 60 points for the first time since 1997.
-Tortorella stripped Lecavalier of the captaincy due to contract negotiations that had made the young center miss the start of the season.
+Martin St. Louis was having a breakout season until he broke his leg midway through the season and was injured for the remainder of the season.
+By mid-February, the Lightning were well out of playoff contention.
+Dudley resigned amidst the team's losing streaks, being replaced by assistant Jay Feaster.
+Tortorella stripped Lecavalier of the captaincy due to contract negotiations that made him miss the start of the season.